artist branding 101

 Now that you have documented your brand foundations, values, and identity, you can assess how well your social media profiles, website, merch, and cover art reflect them.
 As you’re reviewing all your channels, consider whether everything is consistent, on brand, and engaging.

 Once you’ve reviewed your channels and taken notes, make a plan to address any gaps or inconsistencies.
-For example, if your new cover art conflicts with the colors or fonts used on your website, plan to update your website.
+For example, if your new cover art differs from the colors or fonts used on your website, plan to update your website.
 Or perhaps your artist biography doesn’t hit all the points you collected in your branding exercise—make a plan to revise it!
+Lastly, your grid should reflect your brand—archive off-brand posts and ensure future visuals, caption copy, and messaging aligns.

-Bonus: Know your audience to prepare for marketing your brand
+Bonus: Know your audience to market your brand

 So far, our tips have focused on knowing yourself.
 But equally important in shaping your brand to resonate is knowing your audience.
 You can be proactive in planning ways to market your brand and engage your fanbase by understanding who your fans are and what drives them to listen.